About Us

 • How long does it take until my application has been approved?

-This depends on how long you take to submit your visa application and the visa processing time (check online) by the IRCC.
-The standard processing time is 54 days.
-We cannot guarantee a certain start date since processing times are impacted by factors we cannot influence.
+This depends on how long you take to submit your visa application and IRCC processing time.
+The standard processing time is 5 weeks.
+We cannot guarantee an exact start date since processing times are impacted by factors we cannot influence.

 • How much time do I have to activate my work permit?

-You will have one year from the date of your POE Letter to activate your work permit – the exact expiry date is written on your POE.
+You will have one year from the date of your POE letter to activate your work permit – the exact expiry date is written on your POE letter.

 • When is the best time to apply for the program?

 The IEC Program is offered each year over a specific period (season).
-Usually, the season starts between December and January and ends around October.
+Usually, the season starts Dec-Jan and ends around October.
 However, IRCC decides the exact time frame every season.
-Our program is usually sold out very quickly since we only receive a very limited amount of spots.
-Therefore, we recommend to apply in the beginning of each season.
+Our RO-Sponsored program is usually sold out very quickly since we only receive a very limited amount of spots.
+Therefore, we recommend to check in with us at the beginning of each season.

-• What happens if my visa application will be rejected?
+• What happens if my visa application is rejected?

 Please make sure that you submit a complete and correct application before the deadline mentioned in your profile.
 We won’t be refunding your program fees if your work permit application is rejected due to your own negligence or due to fraudulent reasons.